-- 8.5.36 Several assumptions have been made to estimate these costs, which include: - Local Authorities will be able to opt into visitor levy from March 2026. - The legislative framework remains unchanged and as such the earliest that the visitor levy can be collected would be April 2027. - Costs do not include a national / LA area communications campaign. - 8.5.37 There are also several factors that could alter the cost of implementing the visitor levy, the major variables are: - Whilst the legislation provides detail about how the visitor levy will operate there are still many operational requirements that are not known but will become clearer during the implementation stage.
+- 8.5.40 Several assumptions have been made to estimate these costs, which include: - Local Authorities will be able to opt into visitor levy from March 2026. - The legislative framework remains unchanged and as such the earliest that the visitor levy can be collected would be April 2027. - 8.5.41 There are also several factors that could alter the cost of implementing the visitor levy, the major variables are: - Whilst the legislation provides detail about how the visitor levy will operate there are still many operational requirements that are not known but will become clearer during the implementation stage.